 The myths of the noble Samurai and the sinister Ninja are filled with romantic fantasy and fallacy.

-In Samurai and Ninja, Cummins separates myth from reality and shows why the Japanese were the greatest warriors of all time:
+In Samurai and Ninja, Cummins separates myth from reality and shows why the Japanese were the most skilled warriors of all time:

 He describes the social context of the day and the feudal world into which the warriors were trained to fight and die for their lords.

-He exposes the essentially brutal nature of warfare in medieval Japan.
+He exposes the fundamentally brutal nature of warfare in medieval Japan.

 This book is illuminated by many rare Japanese manuscripts and texts which are translated into English for the very first time.